Quiet. Too quiet.

 Shantae unfroze, running down the stairs, scimitar already out as half the cacklers fired their shoulder cannons while others went down in a tangle of skeletal limbs.

 Even speeding away, towards the approaching Boss, she was feeling their fireballs gaining on her, washing her back with heat even through invulnerability of the dash, promising fiery demise.
-She dodged three missiles from The Boss, barely: it was hard to steer while in this magic-empowered dash.
+She dodged four missiles from The Boss, barely: it was hard to steer while in this magic-empowered dash.
 Then the towering hulk lifted its foot, aiming to stomp her into paste.
 Unable to steer away, Shantae grit her teeth and held her breath as she dashed under the upraised hoof, the curve of her ponytail clipping it.

 A split second later shockwave buffeted her, sending her on uncontrollable collision course with the fountain.